que-rb/que/docs/error_handling.md

 end
 ```

-TODO: Note that you can use handle_error to finish/destroy the job, or to manually set the retry delay depending on whatever conditions.

 There is a maximum_retry_count option for jobs.
 It defaults to 15 retries, which with the default retry interval means that a job will stop retrying after a little more than two days.

 ## Error Notifications